Valentine’s Day family activity is simple and a meaningful way to remind our children what this holiday is really about!

 How to “Heart Attack”

-I start the “Heart Attack” on my own or with my husband!
-The initial attack involves my husband and I write about 3-4 notes for each of our boys telling them what we love or appreciate about them.
-Then we place them on their bedroom doors or bedroom mirrors.
+Write about 3 notes for each child telling them what you love or appreciate about them.
+Then place them on their bedroom doors or bathroom mirrors the week of Valentine’s day.
 One year we inflated balloons and added the notes to the end of the balloons.

 Print out the above FREE Heart Attack printable HERE.
 Then cut out lots of hearts.